e added via addEventListener.

 External subscriptions like WebSockets or EventSource (SSE) maintain network connections and event handlers.
 These must be closed in the cleanup function to release resources.

-// Leaks: opens a new WebSocket on every mount, never cl
+// Leaks: opens a new WebSocket on every mount, never closes it

 // Correct